2020 14.3hh., Smoky Black Morgan gelding to the right home for $15,000.

 Please Note: we only have a stock trailer.
 He has not been in any slant or straight load trailers to my knowledge.
 I assume he will be fine, but it would be a new skill to him.

 Pan is a 6 out of 10 on the energy skill.
 He is not a dead head at all, but he also is not full of spunk and energy.
 He moves out great on the trail, enjoys being both in front or behind, but I do not see endurance in his future.
 He currently likes to ride less than 8 miles a day.
 We have done some longer rides (12 and 14 miles) successfully, but the last few miles were a push.
 This may change with conditioning, but he is not the "go all day" type of horse yet.
+He does take a little bit to settle out of jitters when starting arena work, he tries so hard to start and his sensitivity is increased until he relaxes.

 We choose to leave our horses natural and barefoot on the ranch.
 Part of this is due to the fact that Jenny does all the farrier work on the place and she is not well trained in applying shoes, the other part is the desire to keep their feet natural and healthy.
 Pan has not been ridden consistently enough to warrant shoes.
 Pan has been doing great barefoot in the arena and on dirt trails, but he does require boots on rocky ground.
 If riding on rock regularly, I would recommend shoes.